 However, crossbows designed to fire with only one hand and those that measure less than 500 mm in length are part of the prohibited archery equipment in Canada.

 Under the Firearms Act of Canada, you do not need to get a registration certificate or a license to have other types of bows.
-This provision includes crossbows that are longer than 500 mm and needs two hands to use.
+This provision includes crossbows that are longer than 500 mm and need two hands to use.

 You can walk out of the archery store on the same day of your purchase without the burden of paperwork, license, or registration.
-However, older possession and acquisition license (PAL) cards indicate that one can acquire a crossbow, the laws designating them as firearms were struck down even before their implementation.
+However, older possession and acquisition license (PAL) cards indicate that one can acquire a crossbow; the laws designating them as firearms were struck down even before their implementation.

 It would be best if you still are wary of the hunting regulations to avoid violations, especially regarding hunting.
 Hunting in Canada at a provincial level has restrictions; therefore, the legality of crossbow hunting varies from province to province.